envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 #### C2

 Q: What is REST?
-A: It is an acronym for Representational State Transfer, an architectural style based on a set of predefined principles that describe how resources are defined and addressed through a web service.
+A: It is an acronym for **Representational State Transfer**, an architectural style based on a set of predefined principles that describe how resources are defined and addressed through a web service.

 Q: What is RESTful?
 A: Web service that implements REST principles.